 Our experience is that it is very rare the connectivity problem is caused by ‘Open Road’.
-Most often connectivity problems are caused by external problems.
-In the following, we will enumerate the problems we know of and how to resolve them.
+Most often, connectivity problems are caused by external factors such as weak signals, low battery, or interference from other wireless units.
+In the following, we have enumerated the most common problems and how to fix them.

 The wireless signal is too weak